 Parasite eggs mature within your animal and the maturation period varies depending on the type of parasite from which your animal is suffering.
 This means that an animal in perfect health (not showing any clinical signs of parasitism) can still be suffering from intestinal parasites.

+WHAT SHOULD I DO TO PROTECT MY PET?
 An annual screening is essential for all pets in order for them to be well protected against parasites.
 Bring your pet’s stool sample to its annual examination so that your veterinarian can set up a deworming program to suit his/her needs.
 Unfortunately, deworming to treat intestinal parasites has no residual effect.
 Treatment is effective for only a few days after its administration.
 Further contact with infectious parasitic elements can therefore cause the reinfection of your pet.
 Deworming on a regular basis may be necessary for your pet according to its level of risk.